-The University of Maine School of Law’s (“Maine Law”) Diversity, Equity, and Inclusion Committee is established by Dean Leigh I. Saufley to bring together a wide range of voices within the Law School and from its alumni.
-It is intended to replace Maine Law’s work advancing justice for all members of society.
+The University of Maine School of Law’s (“Maine Law”) Diversity, Equity, and Inclusion Committee is established by Dean Leigh I. Saufley to continue the work of the Diversity, Equity, and Inclusion Task Force in supporting and enhancing Maine Law’s work advancing justice for all members of society.
 The Committee consists of students, alumni, faculty, and staff.

-The Committee is charged with listening, assessing, and recommending actions by Maine Law and the Maine Bar that will improve inclusion, equity, and justice for all members of society.
+The Committee is charged with listening, assessing, and recommending actions by Maine Law that will improve inclusion, equity, and justice for all members of society.

-The goals of the Committee will be enumerated in a separate Diversity, Equity, and Inclusion Plan (“Diversity Plan”) and include to ensure that DEI is incorporated into Maine Law’s actions in the areas of Programming, Curriculum, & Recruitment and Retention.
+The goals of the Committee have been enumerated in a separate Diversity, Equity, and Inclusion Plan (“Diversity Plan”) and include to ensure that DEI is incorporated into Maine Law’s actions in the areas of Programming, Curriculum, & Recruitment and Retention.

 Outcomes and Assessments

-The Committee will strive to obtain all relevant data and available information on which to base its conclusions, actions, and recommendations, and will include trustworthy data and outcome assessments in its Reports.
+The Task Force will strive to obtain all relevant data and available information on which to base its conclusions, actions, and recommendations, and will endeavor to include trustworthy data and outcome assessments in its Reports.

 Report and Recommendations

-The Committee will work through consensus.
-All members of the Committee, including the Dean or a dean designate as an ex officio member, are voting members.
+The Task Force will work through consensus.
+All members of the Task Force, including the Dean or a dean designate as an ex officio member, are voting members.
 Where consensus is not possible, a vote of the majority of the membership will be sufficient to include a recommendation in the report.
 One or more minority reports may be included in the final report.